6: Pastoral Care and Welfare

-It is important that you know your Personal Tutor and that he or she knows you, as this will enable them to provide you with much more effective feedback on your academic and personal development.
+It is important that you know your Personal Tutor and that they know you, as this will enable them to provide you with much more effective feedback on your academic and personal development.
 By discussing your personal and academic development, as well as your future career plans, your Personal Tutor will be in a much better position to write you a reference and you will be in a stronger position having benefited from their expert feedback and advice.
 Your Personal Tutor will respect any confidences (subject to University guidelines on confidentiality).

 You will normally retain the same Personal Tutor throughout your undergraduate career.
 If your Personal Tutor goes on study leave or is seconded temporarily elsewhere, you will be allocated a temporary replacement except when the interests of continuity suggest a permanent change would be better.